Who can apply for scholarships through CFL?

 When and how do I apply?

-- The 2021 Vogt Educational & Leadership Scholarship Application features one scholarship and is currently CLOSED.
-The application will reopen October 2021.
+- The 2021 Vogt Educational & Leadership Scholarship Application features one scholarship and is currently closed.

-- The Louisville Artisans Guild Art Scholarship Application features one scholarship that is currently CLOSED.
-The application will reopen November 2021.
+- The Louisville Artisans Guild Art Scholarship Application features one scholarship that is currently closed.

 - The General Scholarship Application features 60-plus scholarships.
 You will need to complete the application just one time to ensure you are matched to all scholarships you are eligible to receive.
-The application is currently CLOSED.
-The application will reopen December 2021.
+The application is currently closed.

 Yes.
 Many of our scholarships are open to international students.

 I do not live in Kentucky.
 Am I eligible to apply for a scholarship through CFL?

 Yes.
 Though the majority of our scholarships award students from Kentucky, some are open to students from other states – and countries – as well.

 Can I use a scholarship to pay for various expenses?

 Each scholarship has its own specifications, but the majority limit funds to tuition, books, and academic fees.
 Some scholarships allow funds to be used for other items such as materials purchased through the university or housing provided by the university.